fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/disaster/agency/count.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Count of Agencies receiving disaster/emergency spending [/api/v2/disaster/object_class/count/]
+# Count of Agencies receiving disaster/emergency spending [/api/v2/disaster/agency/count/]

 This endpoint provides the count of Agencies which received disaster/emergency spending per the requested filters.

 ## POST

-This endpoint returns a count of DEF Codes
+This endpoint returns a count of Agencies

 + Request (application/json)
     + Schema